skorokithakis/catt/README.md

     pip install pre-commit
     pre-commit install

-That\'s all, now you can commit and the hooks will run.
+That's all, now you can commit and the hooks will run.
 Black (which is used to format the code) requires Python 3.6 to run, but please make the effort, as our CI will yell at you if the code is not formatted, and nobody wants that.